RedhawkSDR/transceiver-api/background/redhawk_api_review.md

 The existing BULKIO (and BURSTIO) APIs are identified and discussed in the context of how they may or may not support transmit CONOPs.
-We begin with a discussion of the low level BULKIO interfaces that are implemented in IDL;
+We begin with a discussion of the low level BULKIO interfaces that are implemented in IDL:
 `pushPacket()` and `pushSRI()`.

-The REDHAWK Core Framework team recommends that developer's not use the low-level IDL interface but employ the _streamAPI_ instead.
+The REDHAWK Core Framework team recommends that developers not use the low-level IDL interface but employ the _streamAPI_ instead.
 This API consists largely of the `InputStream` and `OutputStream`.
 Since we are primarily interested in transmit, we will only review the `OutputStream`.